Vedat Erenoglu

 Why Not Just A Graph?

-Human files are the contract surface.
+Human contract files are reviewed truth.

 Why Not Just An Agent Skill?